-Valuing Nintendo stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Nintendo's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

-Nintendo's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 49x.
-In other words, Nintendo shares trade at around 49x recent earnings.
+Nintendo's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 14x.
+In other words, Nintendo shares trade at around 14x recent earnings.

 However, Nintendo's P/E ratio is best considered in relation to those of others within the electronic gaming & multimedia industry or those of similar companies.

 Nintendo's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 4.1781.
 Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.